Emil Hallfreðsson: Verona

 On 31 August 2010, Reggina loaned him to Verona.
 His first season with Verona he was a regular starter and a decisive player in achieving promotion to Serie B. At the end of the season, Emil won the Mastino del Bentegodi award as the team's player of the year.
 Looking ahead to the upcoming Serie B season, on 22 June 2011, three days after winning the First Division play-off, Verona outbid Reggina to purchase his contract.

 Udinese

 On 30 January 2016, Emil joined Udinese, signing a contract until June 2018.

 Frosinone

 On 31 July 2018, Emil signed with Serie A side Frosinone.

 Return to Udinese

 On 1 March 2019, Emil signed for the second time to Udinese after the first half of the season to Frosinone.

 Padova

 On 4 January 2020, he signed with Serie C club Padova until the end of the 2019–20 season.
 On 16 September 2020, he signed a new contract with Padova for the 2020–21 season.

 Virtus Verona

-On 6 October 2021, Hallfreðsson signed a one-year contract for Serie C side Virtus Verona as a free transfer.
+On 6 October 2021, Emil signed a one-year contract for Serie C side Virtus Verona as a free transfer.